 Schedule (tentative): Monday to Thursday, 8:30 am to 5:00 pm; Friday, 8:30 am to 2:00 pm.

-The Brocher Summer Academy in Global Population Health is a 5-day invitation-only working conference held biannually at the Brocher Foundation villa in Hermance, Switzerland, on the shore of Lake Geneva.
-The 2020 Academy, “Healthy, Wealthy, and Wise: The Ethics of Health Valuation,” will address ethical issues arising when choosing among metrics for evaluating the benefits and costs of interventions that substantially affect public health.
+Detailed Description: The Brocher Summer Academy in Global Population Health is a 5-day invitation-only working conference held biannually at the Brocher Foundation villa in Hermance, Switzerland, on the shore of Lake Geneva.
+The 2022 Academy, “Healthy, Wealthy, and Wise: The Ethics of Health Valuation,” will address ethical issues arising when choosing among metrics for evaluating the benefits and costs of interventions that substantially affect public health.
 Participants will consider both conventional and innovative approaches that estimate costs and benefits using the same metric, including monetary or nonmonetary measures.
 Our goal is to achieve an understanding of the ethical trade-offs that accompany the choice among these alternatives.

 When assessing the allocation of resources within the health care system, CEA is commonly used to set priorities.
 For example, it is often applied to determine which health conditions to target and which medical care options to select.
 CEA typically measures effects on health and longevity using nonmonetary metrics (often quality-adjusted life year (QALY) or disability-adjusted life year (DALY) estimates) and compares them to costs measured in money terms.